Robust angle-based transfer learning in high dimensions: Incorporating multiple source models

 \bet Suppose for each $k\in\{1,\dots,K\}$, $\bw_k$ and $\bdelta_k$ satisfy Assumptions \ref{RRC assumption} and \ref{IEE assumption} with positive $\rho$ being bounded away from 0, and that $\|\bdelta_k\|_2^2 = \E\|\bdelta_k\|_2^2 \cdot (1+o(1))$ with high probability\footnote{An even $A_n$ holds with high probability if there exists some $N>0$ such that for all $n\ge N$ we have $P(A_n)\ge 1-n^{-D}$ for some large constant $D>0$.}.
 Then, for any small constant $\epsilon>0$, there exists some sufficiently small constant $C_1(\epsilon)>0$ such that whenever $\max\{\|\bR_{\bdelta}\|,\|\bR_{\bw}\|\}/K\le C_1(\epsilon)$, the following holds: \begin{enumerate} \item For the spectral weights $\hat\bs$ and the consensus source estimator $\hat\bw$ defined in Algorithm \ref{agg2}, it holds that $ \cos \angle(\widehat\bs, \bs)=\frac{\widehat\bs^\top \bs}{\|\widehat\bs\|_2\|\bs\|_2}\ge 1-\epsilon$ and $\cos\angle(\hat \bw,\bbeta)>\rho-\epsilon$ in probability as $n\to\infty$. \item There exists some constant $C_2(\epsilon)>0$ such that, whenever $\frac{1}{p}\text{tr}(\bSig_{\delta})\ge C_2(\epsilon)\alpha_s^2$, we have $\cos\angle(\hat \bw,\bbeta)>\max_{1\le k\le K}\cos \angle(\widehat\bw_k,\bbeta) +\epsilon$ in probability as $n\to\infty$. \end{enumerate} \eet

 { Theorem \ref{stochastic.s.thm} yields the effectiveness of the spectral weighting approach in three aspects.
 Firstly, it ensures that the estimated weight vector $\hat \bs$ will converge to the true similarity measure $\bs=(\cos\angle(\hat\bw_1,\bbeta), ..., \cos\angle(\hat\bw_K,\bbeta))^\top$ as $n\to\infty$.
 As a result, more weights will be given to the source estimators closer to $\bbeta$ and less weights to those with smaller $\cos\angle (\hat\bw_k,\bbeta)$.
 Secondly, it indicates the guaranteed performance of the final consensus source estimator $\hat\bw$, as long as the original correlation $\rho$ between the source and target regression coefficients is sufficiently strong.
 Thirdly, and interestingly, part two of Theorem \ref{stochastic.s.thm} shows that, whenever the source estimators have weak signal-to-noise ratio in the sense that $\frac{\E \|\bw_k\|^2_2}{\E \|\bdelta_k\|_2^2} = \frac{p\alpha_s^2}{\text{tr}(\bSig_{\delta})}$ is small, the consensus estimator has strictly better performance than all the source estimators in the large sample limit, demonstrating the consensus power of the spectral weighted estimator.
-The validity of the method relies on the additional condition that $\max\{\|\bR_{\bdelta}\|,\|\bR_{\bw}\|\}$ is small compared with $K$, which essentially requires the source estimators to be sufficiently diverse and less correlated in terms of both the respective true coefficients $\bw_k$, and the estimation errors $\bdelta_k$.
-In general, such a condition is mild for many real applications.
-In Section \ref{realdata}, we show the effectiveness and superior performance of such spectral weighting approach in combining multiple source estimators learned from different genetic risk models.}